jcdehart/NEXRAD_qpe_process/doc/howtorun_radxbeamblock.md

 ```
 wget -r https://dds.cr.usgs.gov/srtm/version2_1/SRTM3/
 ```
-Alternatively, subregions of the globe can be downloaded from subdirectories at the aforementioned link.
+Alternatively, subregions of the globe can be downloaded from subdirectories found at the aforementioned link.
 All files need to be unzipped.

 ## Parameter file
-Once the elevation data and radar parameters are collected, the parameter file will need to be updated accordingly.
+Once the elevation data and radar parameters are collected, the parameter file needs to be updated.

 ### Ensure parameter file is up to date
 To obtain the default parameter file, use the following command: